jhpyle/docassemble/_docs/users.md

 * First name
 * Last name

+Users with privileges of `admin` or `developer` can also edit other fields, including:

 * Country Code (must be an official [country code] like `us`)
 * First subdivision (e.g., state)
 * Second subdivision (e.g., county)